SebisCodes/SHLS-Sebis-Hierarchical-List-Structure/README.md

  150
 ```

 In this example, each value is stored as a string by default.
-An interpreter is required to convert data types as needed for processing (e.g., "true" to boolean, "2023-09-01" to a date, and "599.99" to a float).
+After interpreting, the user must convert data types as needed for processing (e.g., "true" to boolean, "2023-09-01" to a date, and "599.99" to a float).
+Multiline content is not supported.
+Use workarounds if needed.

 ## Benefits